Sam-Burns/design-pattern-workshop/patterns/04_Value_Object/README.md

 Value Object
 ------------

 The unit test provided describes a value object.
-It has two named constructors, and is described by the final test as immutable.
-Implement the methods on the Money value object to pass those tests.
+Implement the methods on the Money Value Object to pass those tests.